WILD BUCK AMERICAN RYE WHISKEY

 • Dr. Pepper.

-It depends on several factors, including your body weight, hydration, and metabolic rate, plus the Proof of the whiskey.
-In general, if your drink 3-5 shots of 30 to 40-Proof rum in twenty minutes, you’re going to be quite drunk, and it will all hit you at the same time.
+It depends on several factors, including your body weight, hydration, metabolic rate, and the Proof of the whiskey.
+In general, if you drink 3-5 shots of 30 to 40-proof rum in twenty minutes, you’re going to be quite drunk, and it will all hit you at the same time.
 Conversely, if you drink the same five shots over three hours, you’ll be happy and buzzed at the end but much less likely to get sick.

 If you’re drinkingWild Buck American Rye Whiskey for the first time: